-my treat - used to tell someone that you will pay for something such as a meal for them offer n.
+my treat - used to tell someone that you will pay for something such as a meal for them to offer sb sth

 When we were kids, a strawberry cake was a real treat.
 Let's go out to lunch - my treat.